 Benjamin Moore describes their paint color named “Slate Blue” as: “An easy-to-use blue with a good deal of gray, this classic color is reminiscent of the wonderfully weathered slate found along an age-old pathway.”

 I often don’t like paint companies’ descriptions of their paint color because they almost try so hard to describe a color that the description ends up not really saying anything useful.
 However, when it comes to Slate Blue, I think it’s spot on!

 Family of Colors

-I think it’s important to note that unless you’re referring to the one specific color “Slate Blue” from Benjamin Moore, any other reference to slate blue is more generic and can apply to a family of colors.
+I think it’s important to note that unless you’re referring to the one specific color “Slate Blue” from Benjamin Moore (hex code #9BB1BB), any other reference to slate blue is more generic and can apply to a family of colors.

 What Colors Go Well With Slate Blue?

-There are so many colors that coordinate well with slate blue, including white, off-white, gray, cream, caramel, espresso, and blush.
+There are so many colors that coordinate well with a slate blue paint color, including white, off-white, gray, cream, caramel, espresso, and blush.
 That’s the general list of coordinating colors, but here are a few specific colors to give you some examples.